Saturday, May 2, 2020

 MAY DAY MUSICAL

-A 5k race/Nature Preserve walk sponsored by the Bluffton University Alumni Association with support from Bluffton Hospital.
-Register early to reserve your tech-fabric shirt.
+A 5k and campus walk sponsored by the Bluffton University Alumni Association with support from Bluffton Hospital.
+Register early to reserve a t-shirt in your size.
 Medals awarded to top three finishers in each age/gender bracket.
 Trophies awarded to fastest male and fastest female.

-8 a.m.
-START 5k race and Nature Preserve walk
+8 a.m. - START 5k race and campus walk

 ANNUAL JURIED STUDENT EXHIBITION